ValentinMarg/Jira--eJobs-Project/README.md

    - we received and understood the business requirements, and we have all the details for creating the test conditions

-   - we will test: candidate and company login and logout (email + password), creating a CV and if all links are working properly
+   - we will test: candidate log in, interface display, compatibility of the application, creating a CV .

    - we plan on running a full regression test on the current version

    - we suggest a compliance regulation testing and a full regression test on the current version